KyStDaGe/uTranscribe/README.md

 ## Description

-*The proposed system will let the users upload a video into the software, that will be converted into an audio file, which will then produce a transcript.
-Users can then save the produced transcript into a .docx, .txt, or .pdf files.
-The system will also allow the users to select and copy an embedded text that is within a video, this can be used to either online or downloaded videos.
+* _The proposed system will let the users upload a video into the software, that will be converted into an audio file, which will then produce a transcript.
+* _Users can then save the produced transcript into a .docx, .txt, or .pdf files.
+* _The system will also allow the users to select and copy an embedded text that is within a video, this can be used on downloaded videos.

 ## Setup/Installation Requirements